Dan Green

 Military relocations are also eligible for exception.

-First-time home buyers aren’t required to apply for the DASH Act because the bill is a tax credit – it’s not a special mortgage like the LIFT Act or the HELPER Act.
+The DASH Act is a credit on your tax bill –- it’s not a special mortgage like the LIFT Act or the HELPER Act.

 The DASH Act tax credit adjusts annually with inflation, rounded to the nearest thousand.
-Therefore, if inflation is 5 percent in the program’s first year, the maximum DASH Act tax credit rises to $16,000.
+If inflation is 5 percent in the program’s first year, the maximum DASH Act tax credit rises to $16,000.

 Housing bills tend to move slowly through Congress until they’re ready to pass.
 The DASH Act could pass into law this year, next year, or never.
-While Congress debates, government mortgage agencies are making rules to help buyers, including giving discounts on today’s mortgage rates and lowering mortgage insurance rates.
+While Congress decides, government mortgage agencies have made rules to help buyers, including giving discounts on today’s mortgage rates and lowering FHA mortgage insurance rates.

 Yes, first-time buyers can claim the DASH Act tax credit for purchasing a new construction or move-in ready home.